What to do if…

 Do not do these things

-• Don’t keep driving in rain “to get home” if water is entering the cabin—ongoing water ingress can damage wiring and safety systems.
+- Don’t keep driving in rain if water is entering the cabin and you can safely stop; water can affect electrics, warning lights, and controls.

-• Don’t put anything on/near the windscreen or side windows that reduces your view; windscreens and windows must be kept free from obstructions to vision.
+- Don’t put anything on or near the windscreen or side windows that reduces your view.

-• Don’t leave the car unattended and exposed with the roof open if you can avoid it (theft and further damage risk).
+- Don’t leave the car unattended and exposed with the roof open if you can avoid it.

 What to do now